-The Skegness Roman Bank Improvement scheme will see the full reconstruction of a 550-metre section of carriageway and footway between the Burgh Road/Castleton Boulevard junction to just past Elmhirst Avenue.
+The Skegness Roman Bank Improvement scheme saw the full reconstruction of a 550-metre section of carriageway and footway between the Burgh Road/Castleton Boulevard junction to just past Elmhirst Avenue.

-As part of the works, the following improvements will be made:
+As part of the works, the following improvements were made:

 - 550m of carriageway excavated and replaced with 7,000 tonnes of new tarmac and other materials